Table of Contents

 To be specific, look for the Client API library version value and check that there’s a version number:

 If the information isn’t there, the MySQL extension is missing.
-As such, you’ll need to contact your hosting support team for advice and consider scheduling regular maintenance audits.
+As such, you’ll need to contact our Certified Full-Stack Developers immediately, as this requires server configuration (php.ini or extensions) which your host often won’t resolve.
 We’d also recommend that you upgrade to a more modern PHP version if possible because old versions are no longer supported.

 However, if the extension is installed, you could use a php.ini file on a Linux server (when these files are created for Windows servers).
 You can find this out under the Configuration File (php.ini) Path value on your phpinfo.php file:

 The task here is to back up the php.ini file and then delete it.
+Warning: Deleting the wrong file can crash your entire hosting account.
+If you proceed, backup first.
 This should fix the error.

 In Summary

 “Your PHP installation appears to be missing the MySQL extension required by WordPress” is an informative error, but it might not tell the whole story.
 In some cases, the problem relates to old versions of PHP rather than a missing extension.
 In other cases, you may even have incorrect files on your server.
-Fortunately, the fixes are quick and straightforward regardless.
+Fortunately, our Emergency Fix Service specializes in safely resolving this exact error, regardless of the root cause.